Bryiu/Obsidian/Electronics/Electronics Equations.md

 	1. Consists of two or more resistors connected in series with a voltage source.
 They're used to obtain a smaller voltage from a larger voltage source

 $$ V_2 = V_s(\frac {R_x}{R_t})$$
-		2. When applying this formula, $$R_x$$ is applied to the divider and the following resistors between the output terminals.
+		2. When applying this formula, $R_x$ is applied to the divider and the following resistors between the output terminals.

 ==For Figure 8-5==